 What To Do if a Process Server Arrives With a Court Summons

 Process servers are almost never welcome visitors.
-Regardless of whether you are being served a summons because of a custody disagreement, divorce proceedings, lease breakage, or any of the other countless possibilities, the arrival of the paperwork is far from a cause for celebration.
-But if a process server does arrive at your door, there are a number of things that you can do to help make the entire ordeal go much more smoothly.
+Regardless of whether you are being served a court summons because of a custody disagreement, divorce proceedings, failure to pay a lease, or any of the other countless possibilities.
+Usually, the arrival of the paperwork is far from a cause for celebration.

 Don’t Ignore The Process Server